RRoten2004/PublicKB/Support/how_to_provision_solana_validator_edge_bare_metal_server.md

 4. Instance Summary: in this section, you will see multiple fields.
     ![Instance Summary](../images/Solana-Validator_grphx/004_Solana-V_Instance-Summary.png)
     Below outlines the purpose of each field in the image above.
     **Group**
     - Required field, pre-populated, no cost.
-    Currently, the only Group option available, "Lumen Administration", and is pre-populated for you.
+    Currently, the only Group option available, "Lumen Edge Computing Solutions", is pre-populated for you.
     As the platform evolves, customers will have more Group options to choose from.

     **Name**